 According to the Humane Society, the best time for socializing a Frenchie is between weeks 3 and 20.
 During this golden period, your dog will be more fearless and carefree.
 Thus, they’ll be more willing to explore and satisfy their curiosity.

 Socializing a Frenchie will children is a great way to get them to love and adore all kids.
 But, do not limit socializing to only kids.
 They’ll need to experience as many sensations, sights, sounds and of course, people, as possible.

-The final component in preparing a French Bulldog for life with kids is obedience training.
+The final component in preparing this bulldog for life with kids is obedience training.
 They may require more patience and consistency than other breeds – largely thanks to their stubborn streaks.
 Even so, it’s far from impossible.

 I recommend at least going through the 5 basic commands of obedience training: sit, heel, stay, down and leave it.
 If your Frenchie understands these commands, then it’ll be much easier to control them in situations that may be getting out of hand.